NvChad/nvchad.github.io/docs/config/Walkthrough.md

 M.plugins = {}
 M.mappings = {} has general mappings
 ```
 # Plugins

+- The lua/plugins dir contains three files, init.lua, packerInit.lua.
+- packerInit.lua : this file is used for defining packer's init stuff, so things like clone_timeout , compile_on_sync , etc and other packer related options are mentioned [here](https://github.com/wbthomason/packer.nvim/blob/master/doc/packer.txt).
-- init.lua : is basically the packer config listing various plugins and their configs
+- init.lua : is basically the packer config listing various plugins, it calls packerInit first and then following with definitions of other plugins + their configs'
 - For example to add a plugin , packer uses this format :

 ```lua